 A member of staff who has an idea for a new module should arrange for it to be discussed and considered in fairly general terms by the appropriate School body.
 Developing a new module should be done at an early stage, before a lot of time is spent developing detailed proposals which may turn out to be unworkable.

+The Centre for Educational Development (CED) should be contacted for guidance on module development.
 Suggested factors to be considered in module development include:

 - The academic content and level of the module.